wizwizdev/okhtapos/README.md

 bash <(curl -s https://raw.githubusercontent.com/wizwizdev/okhtapos/okhtapos.sh)
 ```

-- Important note: If you have Wiz Wiz installed, do not install Octopus because it will cause interference
+- Important note: If you have WizWiz installed, do not install Okhtopos because it will cause interference